NCAR/cisl-cloud/docs/docs/index.md

 <p align="center">
     <img src="images/CISL-NCAR-Cirrus.png">
 </p>

 # Welcome to CCPP

 Follow our up to date [Kanban](https://jira.ucar.edu/secure/RapidBoard.jspa?rapidView=220&projectKey=CCPP).

+## Vision

+*Provide and operate an on-premise cloud offering for the scientific community to supplement traditional HPC services and public cloud offerings while utilizing 2i2c to host a JupyterHub instance in the public cloud.*

+#### What is an on-premise cloud?
+NCAR | CISL has Compute & Storage hardware that users should be able to utilize for approved use cases.
+This includes access to routable network space and UCAR Domain Name Systems (DNS).
+These resources would be provided to supplement computing needs that aren't fulfilled by the HPC offering, public cloud, or what is available to you locally.

 ## Goals
 * Improve understanding of how scientific community might use and benefit from an on-prem cloud